swapnilyavalkar/aws-devops-realworld-projects/04-Fargate-Serverless-Container/README.md

    - Click **Create**.

 ### **Step 4: Create ECS Task Definition**
+You're absolutely right!
+ECS needs to know that the image is being pulled from **Docker Hub**, and additional configuration steps are required to properly pull the Docker image from an external repository (like Docker Hub) instead of the default Amazon ECR.

+Let me update those steps to include the necessary details on how to configure ECS to pull the image from **Docker Hub**.

+---

+### **Step 4: Create ECS Task Definition**

 1. **Create a New Task Definition**:
    - Choose **Fargate** as the launch type.
    - Click **Create new Task Definition** and name it (e.g., `AWSFeaturesExplorerTask`).